crmcarecloud/api-php-client/docs/Api/BookingsApi.md

 Get all bookings

-Get information about all bookings
+Get information about all bookings.

 ### Example
 ```php